Tuna Diet Risks & Weight Loss Benefits (Beware of Mercury)

 Before you jump ship to a tuna based diet, it’s important to weight the potential risks vs benefits so let’s dive right in.

-The Tuna and Water Diet Explained
+The Tuna & Water Diet Explained

 The tuna diet is an extreme, short-term weight loss plan created by bodybuilder Dave Draper and consists of only tuna for 3 days.
 Draper claims is regularly practiced by athletes to gain more muscularization before a competition.